West Bank and Gaza Strip

 To fortify the principle of reconciliation among civic sectors of the Palestinian population within the West Bank and Gaza Strip.
 PCDCR will lead 12 roundtables addressing the regional variables on national reconciliation, as well as a conference.
 The center will also lead two five-day training courses for 40 youth on conceptual and practical issues of debate.
 PCDCR will then mentor the youth to conduct four debates on various issues, such as university tuition, and youth participation in the decision-making process.
 Additionally, PCDCR will continue to work with its Civil Society Alliance for Social Peace to lead 180 awareness raising sessions for secondary school students on tolerances.

 To strengthen youth understanding of and engagement in constitutional reform that promotes tolerance.
 Ramallah Center for Human Rights Studies will lead four two-day training workshops for 80 university students on promoting tolerance through constitutional reform.
 It will lead four additional issue-specific workshops with the students, and facilitate two dialogue sessions between the students and policy makers.

 Safad Advertising Company (Wattan TV)

 To make use of the media to promote government accountability from the media and its viewing audience.
-Wattan TV will produce and broadcast 48 episodes of a hard talk television program, Sa'et Ramel.
-The program addresses accountability in ministries and municipalities, as well as civil society officials and decision makers in political, economic and social realms.
+Wattan TV will produce and broadcast 24 episodes of a hard-talk television program, Sa’et Ramel.
+The 55-minute, recorded program will address accountability in ministries and municipalities, as well as civil society officials and decision-makers in political, economic and social realms.